 NOAA had issued Extreme Cold Weather advisories across New England for Friday evening through to Saturday; the perfect weather to keep all the flatlanders away from your snow globe sanctuary.

-Every Friday in winter, for the last four years, you’ve thrown your split-board in the rusty 2002 Subaru Legacy (your mother bought “Certified-Used” when you were three years old) and headed out to the bowl, usually staying ‘til the last run at 9PM.
+Every Friday in winter, for the last four years, you’ve thrown your split-board in your rusty 2002 Subaru Legacy your mother bought certified used when you were three years old.
+You headed out for the snow bowl, where you usually stayed ‘til the last run at 9PM.

 You could have gone to UVM on a Green and Gold scholarship, but you asked your mom to stop at a ski mountain on the way home from the visit to the big city.
 Between your grades and a single parent income, you got offered a second full ride scholarship in exchange for being a dash of local flavor at the rich kid school.
 The modest slopes and three chair lifts were the key value proposition of the private college.

 Tonight, there was only a small gang of snowboarders at the shelter and a few rogue skiers whipping about.
-With the harder snow from last week’s melt, you opted for skis, grabbing your poles from the trunk.
+With the harder snow from last week’s melt, you opted for skis.
+You grabbed your poles from the trunk.
 A face-warmer and goggles were absolutely necessary, leaving nothing exposed to the cold.

-It was a string of empty chairs all the way up the mountain, but as you scooted forward for your first ride up, a skier turned at speed and stopped directly on the line next to you, right as you bent your knees for the chair to pick you up.
+It was a string of empty chairs all the way up the mountain.
+As you scooted forward for your first ride up, a skier turned at speed and stopped directly on the line next to you, right as you bent your knees for the chair to pick you up.
 You glanced at the lift operator, as if to say “did you see that”, but Brett was looking at his phone again.

-Looking down as the ground dropped away, the full spectacle of your fellow traveler hit you.
+Looking down as the ground dropped away, the fantastic fashion spectacle of your fellow traveler hit you.

-It was as if someone had been transported from Mont Blanc forty years ago into present day Vermont.
-Long narrow heavy laminated fiberglass skis, massive chunky boots and a mostly neon one piece jumpsuit with bright colorful patchwork.
+It was as if someone had been transported from Mont Blanc forty years ago into present-day Vermont.
+Long, narrow, heavy, laminated, fiberglass skis.
+Massive chunky boots.
+A mostly neon one piece jumpsuit with bright colorful patchwork.
 It was so very mid-80s, but also new old stock.
-The attire was mint, unfaded, unsoiled, equipment without a scratch.
-It looked like someone spent several thousand dollars on ski gear in the poshest towns of Switzerland money laundering in the go-go eighties, then put the entire getup in a closet for forty years.
+The attire was mint, unfaded, unsoiled equipment without a scratch.
+It looked like someone spent several thousand dollars on ski gear in the poshest towns of Switzerland, money laundering in the go-go eighties, then put the entire getup in a closet for forty years.

 “Jody?
 Is that Jody?”